 Granite Recovery Centers

-If you or a loved one have been drinking heavily or ingesting other substances for a long time, it is imperative for you to check into Granite Recovery Centers so you can enter into our drug detox program.
+If you or a loved one have been drinking heavily or ingesting other substances for a long time, it is imperative for you to call our team at Granite Recovery Centers so you can enter into our drug detox program.
 The possibility of grand mal seizures makes the time right after you quit very dangerous.
 Thus, you should not go through the withdrawal process on your own.
 The consequences could be lethal.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-Those who cannot do an inpatient rehab program can take part in our intensive outpatient program where they will come to the facility for part of the day.
+Those who cannot do an inpatient rehab program can take part in our intensive outpatient program (IOP) where they will come to the facility for part of the day.
 After treatment, patients have access to our variety of aftercare programs that include sober living arrangements, an alumni program, and more.

 If you or a loved one are ready to obtain treatment for an alcohol or substance use disorder, contact us today.
 It is time to get your life back.